 Hazard Communication + The Globally Harmonized System (GHS)

 HAZCOM requirements have been developed over the course of many years to help improve workplace safety.
 Today, the standards that are in place have been adopted by many countries around the world.
 In the United States, OSHA has aligned their communication standards with the Globally Harmonized System of Classification and Labeling of Chemicals, also known as GHS.

-These standards allow people to move from one workplace to another without the need for significant retraining.
-This can prevent misunderstandings or other mistakes from occurring, which could cause serious injury or even fatalities.
+Having as many facilities around the world following the same type of communications is essential for keeping everyone safe at work.
+This is because harmonized standards such as the union between GHS and OSHA’s HAZCOM requirements allow people to move from one workplace to another without the need for significant retraining.
+This action can also prevent misunderstandings and other mistakes caused by mislabeling, or omitted information, from occurring, which could cause serious injuries or even fatalities.